Fungal Skin Infection (Ringworm, Athlete's Foot): UK Online Doctor

 - Fungal infections love warm, moist skin — feet, groin, scalp, nails.

-- Mild cases respond to over-the-counter clotrimazole or terbinafine.
+- Mild cases respond to over-the-counter a suitable treatment or a suitable treatment.

-- Resistant or widespread cases may need oral antifungals.
+- Resistant or widespread cases may need oral treatment.

 - Keep skin clean, dry and avoid sharing towels.

-- An online GP can prescribe stronger creams and tablets when needed.
+- An online GP can recommend stronger creams and tablets when needed.

 Common fungal infections